Our Degree Programs

 Students may apply to the Ph.D., M.S., or M.D./Ph.D. program through the Graduate Division website.

-The application portal for the Ph.D. program will open September 2020 for summer 2021 admissions.
+The application portal for the Ph.D. program will open September 2021 for summer 2022 admissions.
 December 1 is the priority deadline for admission and fellowship consideration.
-The M.S. program features a rolling admissions.
+The M.S. program features a priority admissions term of Fall quarter.
 Quarter specific deadline dates are listed on the Biomedical Sciences Admissions tab.

 For more information, including application information, transcript, GRE and TOEFL requirements, please visit Biomedical Sciences Admissions.

 Prospective students: for assistance with admissions questions, contact Biomedical Sciences Admissions via email at BioMedAdmissions@medsch.ucr.edu.

 Current students: for assistance with course registration, program requirements, and fellowship and employment matters (TAships/GSRs), contact the Student Services Advisor or visit the office at 1143 Webber Hall.

 Phone: (951) 827-4540